10 Tips for Riding an Electric Bike in the Rain

 Next up, you’ll want gloves.
 “Gloves are so important that I will take a spare pair if I know I’m going to be out for a long time or if it’s raining really hard,” Dye said.

 Look for good quality water-resistant gloves that will keep your hands warm and dry.
-Popular materials include Gore-tex or in extreme cases neoprene.
+Popular materials include Gore-Tex or in extreme cases neoprene.

 Your rain-resistant jacket or coat should strike a balance between keeping you warm and making you sweaty.
 You may even want to consider layering fleece, wool, polyester, or bamboo-based viscose fabrics so that you can vent or remove layers as conditions change.